Hatfield Moors Fire

 Paul Duncan, Area Manager, Natural England

 The site is a designated Special Protection Area and Special Area of Conservation.
 This means that it’s the home to a number of protected, and in some cases threatened, birds and wildlife.
 On this site that includes Nightjars, adders and a number of important plants and invertebrates.
-You may have also seen local news reports of a tiny roe deer kid who was saved from the fire on Thursday.
-As well as ensuring that people keep safely away from the fire, we are also very concerned about the impact it will have on the site’s wildlife and habitats.
 The site is also the largest area of lowland peat bog in England and work has been underway to restore it since 2014.
 Peatlands are particularly important carbon stores and restoring their condition will contribute to reducing carbon emissions.